arch-llvm/llvm-svn/README.md

 ## TODO

-* Although the PKGBUILD works (or at least pretends to), lots of things still need refining.
+* Lots of things need refining.

+## BUGS

+* Often, an abnormal libLLVM.so is produced, which also leads to build failure in llvm-c-test (see issue #1).